 Alicia's Cooking School is a little more than a cooking class, the experience is packed with meaningful cultural exchange and a glimpse into the traditional Guatemalan life.

-Alicia's Cooking Class
+Alicia's Cooking School

-Location
+- Location

-Santa Cruz La Laguna
+- Santa Cruz La Laguna

-Duration
+- Duration

-3 hours
+- 3 hours

-Time
+- Time

-9AM–12Midday & 2PM–5PM
+- 9AM–12Midday & 2PM–5PM

-Cost
+- Cost

-$32.50 (Q250)
+- $32.50 (Q250)

-Dish Options
+- Dish Options

-Pepián, Jocón, Kaqik and Subanik
+- Pepián, Jocón, Kaqik and Subanik

-Other Details
+- Other Details

-Veggie friendly, group & private classes, English translator available
+- Veggie friendly, group & private classes, English translator available

 We opted for the morning class scheduled at 10:00AM–1PM since our cooking teacher had this class pre-planned.
 Since San Pedro was our home base, we took a boat at 9:00AM.
-The walk from the boat dock at Santa Cruz to Alicia's cooking class was around 20 minutes, so that might be worth noting.
+The walk from the boat dock at Santa Cruz to Alicia's Cooking School was around 20 minutes, so that might be worth noting.
 One of the other students in the class took a tuk tuk, so that's a good option as well.

 Drinks Before The Cooking Starts

 Alicia and her son welcomed us with traditional drinks: hot hibiscus tea or coffee.
 Hibiscus tea is locally known as Jamaica.
-My partner was so excited to tell her that the Jamaica tea was the best she's EVER tasted.
+My travel partner was so excited to tell her that the Jamaica tea was the best she's EVER tasted.
 My coffee was also ridiculously rich in flavor.

 Choosing A Local Guatemalan Dish